seed-rs/seed/README.md

 **Other frontend frameworks** The design principles Seed uses are similar to those used by React, Elm, and Yew.
-People familiar with how to set up interactive web pages using these tools will likely have an easy time learning Seed.
+People familiar with how to set up interactive web pages using these tools will likely have an easy time learning this.

 ### App structure